1601-mma2013/One_Call/README.md

 ### b.
 Audit

+Users                         -
-Users                         - *Young adult
+*Young adult

-Users Behaviour               : *User prefer a fast and simple application.
+Users Behaviour               :
+*User prefer a fast and simple application.
 *User doesn't like complex layout design.

-Existence of this application : *User able to get the direct information of the nearest contact and location based on emergency button.
+Existence of this application :
+*User able to get the direct information of the nearest contact and location based on emergency button.

-What's the different from     : *A customized service specifically for Malaysia country. other same concept              *More friendly application. application.
+What's the different from     :
+*A customized service specifically for Malaysia country.
+*More friendly application.

+Goal                          :
-Goal                          : *To minimize the time taken for users to get the contact number and location when they are in emergency.
+*To minimize the time taken for users to get the contact number and location when they are in emergency.

-Platform to be presented      : *Gadget(mobile,tablet)
+Platform to be presented      :
+*Gadget(mobile,tablet)

-What will trigger users       : *Emergency application think of this application
+What will trigger users think of this application :
+*Emergency application